 The user now must input the contaminates of concern and the threshold (action level) at which we want VSP to trigger extending the contamination boundary line.
 The dialog box for tab Analytes is shown in Figure 3.41.
 VSP provides a default list of contaminants of concern (TNT, RDX, and HMX) and a default list of upper limit values (Action Limit) for each (16ppm, 4.4ppm, and 3100ppm).
-To remove a contaminant from the list, erase the name and the limit.
-To add a contaminant, enter its name and threshold value in the blank lint below the last contaminant.
+To

-For the Millsite.dxf map file selected, and the central ellipse in the center of the map selected as the Sample Area with an enclosing boundary, we see in Figure 3.42 that after clicking the Apply button in the previous screen, VSP divides the boundary into 17 segments.
-Shown are the 5 equally-spaced Primary
+For the Millsite.dxf map file selected, and the central ellipse in the center of the map selected as the Sample Area with an enclosing boundary, we see in Figure 3.42 that after clicking the Apply button in the previous screen, VSP divides the boundary into 12 segments.
+Shown are the 5 equallyspaced Primary Sampling Locations in each of the segments.
+The segments for which the Primary Sample Locations are in bold type will have duplicate samples taken at each location.
+Different symbols are assigned to each segment to differentiate the segments visually.
+For each segment, VSP assumes the user will form the MI sample for that segment by mixing 5 small soil samples collected from each of the 5 Primary Sampling Locations.
+Hence, each MI sample is formed from the 25 small soil samples.